 While the executive manager in some companies is a very visible person, appearing in company advertisements and media appearances, other executive managers work quietly behind the scenes.
 Whatever their style, executive managers have similar responsibilities for the operation of their organization.
-While being an executive manager can be a rewarding experience, both financially and personally, the job often requires long hours, including evenings and weekends, and balancing family and personal obligations with work needs.
+While being an executive manager can be a rewarding experience, both financially and personally, the unwritten part of the executive job description often requires long hours, including evenings and weekends, and balancing family and personal obligations with work needs.

 An executive manager defines the vision and goals of his department, or the entire company or organization.
 He does this by implementing policies and procedures, and by establishing budgets.
 Executive managers also oversee personnel decisions, such as hiring and firing, and also compensation.
 Managing contracts and negotiations, as well as analyzing data to make the best business decisions are key elements of the executive manager's responsibilities.

 Types of Executive Managers